sowsan/fabrikam-ai-bot/Fabrikam.AI.Bot/readme.md

 ﻿
-# Enterprise Bot Template - Deploying your Bot
+# Fabrikam AI Bot - Deployment guidelines

 > [!NOTE]
 > This topics applies to v4 version of the SDK.